Patric-k-k/minecraftprogramminglang/readme.md

 ## Features in the software
 - [x] Modules (Basically able to add custom commands to the language)
+- [x] Global Modules (Modules that can be referenced from any directory)
 - [ ] Loops
 - [ ] Support for complex commands like execute
 ## Features Implimented in the core library (and planned):